allegro/allegro.tech/_posts/2017-05-06-agile-testing-days.md

 Vasco proposes the following steps for them:

 - *move to story points*: eliminating such terms like „hours” or „days” can give many benefits in his opinion
-- *stop estimating tasks* and for progress reporting try rather to ask Your team about Story progress and if they can finish task today.
+- *stop estimating tasks* and for progress reporting try rather to ask your team about Story progress and if they can finish task today.
 - *limit the calendar duration of Features and Stories*: you should give one or maximum two days of calendar duration to finish each Story
-- *remove so called ‚planning poker’ card options if You use one*.
-Try to decrease the number of options that You give to your team while giving story points, the goal of this step is to finally ask simple question: „*Can we get this Story done by tomorrow if we start working on it today?*”
+- *remove so called ‚planning poker’ card options if you use one*.
+Try to decrease the number of options that you give to your team while giving story points, the goal of this step is to finally ask simple question: „*Can we get this Story done by tomorrow if we start working on it today?*”
-- *build histograms* which for example can help You keep track of average duration for Features or Stories
+- *build histograms* which for example can help you keep track of average duration for Features or Stories
 - *use the average cycle times for Stories* of different size which can be useful in providing Story-based forecasting
 - *work with Stories as if they all had the same duration* and count number of Stories and project progress based of how many of them where delivered in the past

-The conclusion that Vasco provided about given above steps is that some steps will be easy to implement, but when You find some step impossible to implement You should ask yourself questions „why?”.
+The conclusion that Vasco provided about given above steps is that some steps will be easy to implement, but when you find some step impossible to implement you should ask yourself questions „why?”.
 In my opinion in many cases this exercises can really help to find hidden project impediments.
-If You want find more useful advices, dig into Vasco’s book.
+If you want find more useful advices, dig into Vasco’s book.

 Next event I attended to was workshop *„Story and Example Mapping Mashup”* conducted by Lisa Crispin and Joellen Carter.